-Other Bees That Pollinate
+8 Bees That Pollinate Plants

-Other Bees That Pollinate
+8 Bees That Pollinate Plants

 Although honeybees are the world’s sweethearts, they’re not the only ones that carry pollen from flower to flower.
 There are many species of bees that pollinate flowers, trees and crops, so I decided to explore a few of those that do.
+First, a few important things to note about bees:

 1. Bees are bees, hornets are hornets and wasps are wasps – just because they are yellow with black stripes (or is that black with yellow stripes) doesn’t make them all bees.
 Bees, hornets and wasps are different insects and only distantly related to each other.